CodeLine6/ai-shorts/README.md

 - **🔐 User Authentication**: Secure user management with verification
 - **💰 Payment Integration**: PayPal integration for credit purchases
 - **📊 Dashboard**: Intuitive interface for managing videos and account
+- **🎶 Background Music Selection**: Choose from a variety of background music tracks to enhance your videos.
+- **🛡️ Admin Dashboard**: Comprehensive dashboard for managing users, videos, referrals, and revenue.
+- **🤝 Referral System**: Earn rewards by referring new users to the platform.

 ## 🛠 Tech Stack